 Asking your donors to take part in peer-to-peer campaigning can excite and confuse them.
 It is best to explain how this type of fundraising works and give them the tools to be successful.
 One of these tools is a donation letter template to send to their friends and family – so they are able to personalize their letter and easily send it to their prospective donors.

 Pro tip: Let your donors make the campaign their own whenever possible.
 Sending them a template that includes your campaign’s branding will help donors raise more funds.
 Here’s an example –

-Along with the template, send fundraisers pictures and success stories to keep their community encouraged.
+Along with the donation letter template, send fundraisers pictures and success stories to keep their community encouraged.
 Let them know how they impact the campaign by linking a goal meter to any messages you send out to your fundraisers.
 Give donors access to this link to use in their communication with friends and family.

 Donorbox’s peer-to-peer fundraising feature has great storytelling potential and helps your fundraisers get started within minutes.
 The fundraising pages will have great add-ons like a goal meter, a recurring donation form, social media sharing buttons, dedicated space for the fundraiser’s photo and a background image, and more.
 Do check the feature out here.

 Donation request letters are a nonprofit’s primary tool for successful fundraising.
 The reasons you send these letters will depend on the type of campaign and the type of donors.

 Nonprofits will create campaigns for different reasons, but the most popular reasons are upcoming events or giving holidays like Christmas and Ramadan.
 During these campaigns, a donation letter is often sent in the mail or by email.
 These letters can introduce the organization, explain the campaign, and detail how their donations can help.

 When reaching out to donors and asking for gifts, it is best to segment your donors.
 Using your donor management system, you can segment donors by the amounts they donate, campaigns they support, and more.
 Donorbox makes it a breeze for you!